close panel

 INTRODUCTION

 Based on RBI´s core values addressing business ethics, social and environmental commitments, RBI requires its Suppliers to adhere to the hereafter listed Principles (as defined below) which will apply to any contract entered between them (the “Contract”).
 The CoC shall apply to all RBI Suppliers that deliver goods, services or licenses to or on behalf of any of RBIs´ business units and subsidiaries.
-The Supplier shall do its utmost to implement these Principles throughout its whole supply chain.
-This CoC is not intended to replace the laws and regulations in force in any country where RBI operates.
-It seeks to encourage and respect these laws and regulations and ensures that they are faithfully and effectively enforced.
+The Supplier shall do its utmost to implement these Principles throughout its whole supply chain This CoC is not intended to replace the laws and regulations in force in any country where RBI operates.
+It seeks to respect these laws and regulations and ensures that they are faithfully and effectively applied.
 The Supplier shall interact honestly, transparently and with mutual appreciation with RBI Group and its representatives.

 THE PRINCIPLES